 - For a good list of phrases you’ll need: Lonely Planet phrasebook or the Omniglot phrase list

 - Lang-8 (get your attempted translations corrected by a native)

 - Rhinospike (hear whole phrases spoken by a native)

 With these tips, you can actually cram enough of the language into your mind to have something genuinely useful for when you arrive in the country.
 But there is one final—and extremely helpful—thing you can do before you go to make sure it all goes smoothly:

 - Practice with a native speaker in advance – It doesn’t matter where you live.
-Websites like italki allow you to either set up a free exchange (so that you “pay” for a language lesson by helping someone with their English for 30 minutes first), or you can get really affordable lessons (I got Japanese lessons for just $5/hour for instance), and set up a quick session on Skype to use what you know with a native right now from home.
-You will hear what someone speaking to you spontaneously truly feels like, and see where your weaknesses are in advance of needing to use it in the real world, and can fix those problems or ask questions that have been on your mind.
+Websites like italki allow you to either set up a free exchange (so that you “pay” for a language lesson by helping someone with their English for 30 minutes first) or get really affordable lessons (I got Japanese lessons for just $5/hour, for instance), and set up a quick session on Skype to use what you know with a native right now from home.
+You’ll hear what someone speaking to you spontaneously truly feels like, see where your weaknesses are in advance of needing to use the language in the real world, and be able to address problems or questions that have been on your mind.